yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Update!
 The paper is accepted by the Web conference 2021. https://arxiv.org/abs/2102.04095

 Author Reply:
 Thank you for your interest in our work!
+First I want to apologize for uploading the wrong files.
+It was an trial version STAN, but the one we report in paper.
+I have corrected this.

-I summarize some FAQs:
+I summarize some FAQs and wish you find them helpful:
 1) Can you provide a dataset?
 We use datasets provided in the following links.
 http://snap.stanford.edu/data/loc-gowalla.html;